SaharBarak/whatsapp_ai/README.md

 - **Language Support**: Generates newsletters in Hebrew.
 - **Endpoints**: Provides endpoints to generate and send the latest newsletter.
 - **Automated Tasks**: Cron jobs for automatic newsletter generation and sending.
+- **WhatsApp Session Persistence**: Maintains the WhatsApp session between reruns to avoid blocking due to too many reconnections.

+## 📝 ToDo 📝

+- **Process Voice Messages**: Implement the transcription logic using a service like Google Cloud Speech-to-Text.
+- **Optimize the Prompt for a Funny, Cheerful Newsletter**: Enhance the prompt to make the newsletter more engaging and cheerful.
+- **Process Likes, Emojis, Links, and Social Media Posts**: Extend the message processing to include likes, emojis, links, and social media posts.
+- **Add Basic Styling to the Newsletter**: Initially add simple text formatting and then later convert it to a PDF.
+- **Manage Space for OpenAI API Request**: Implement a method to handle a large number of messages by summarizing or chunking data before sending it to the OpenAI API.
+- **Optimize for Hebrew**: Ensure all text processing and the generated newsletter are optimized for Hebrew.

 ## 🛠️ Prerequisites 🛠️